 Pharmacies have already adopted more automation than most areas in healthcare but are always looking to do more in order to protect patient care activities from the demands of supply chain and materials handling burdens.
-UnitVisID Certified RFID systems are leveraging the power of RFID-tagged and cloud registered pharmaceuticals to reduce these burdens and save time/resources by managing the receipt, movement, and use of pharmaceuticals while eliminating unnecessary manual processes.
+UnitVisID Certified RFID systems are leveraging the power of RFID-tagged and cloud registered medications to reduce these burdens and save time/resources by managing the receipt, movement, and use of medications while eliminating unnecessary manual processes.

 Shortages & Recalls